jasonxu90/jasonxu90.github.io/research.md

 Selected Current Projects
 -------
-A brief overview of some of the things I'm currently thinking about:
+Some of the things I'm currently thinking about:

 __Fast + positive definite estimation of sparse covariance matrices__ (_joint work with Ken Lange_)